angeeggert/Gardeners_Handbook/Modules/Compression Engine/README_COMPRESSION_ENGINE.md

 *   **Journaling:** Compress your weekly brain-dump into clear insights without losing the emotional tone.

 ## 4. How to Use
-1. Open the file `Module_Compression_Engine_v2.1.json`/ Drop the file directly into the chat.
+1. Open the file `Module_Compression_Engine_v2.1.json`/ Drop the file directly into the chat -> continue with step 4
 2. Copy the content.
 3. Paste it into your AI session.
 4. Command: **"Activate Compression Engine.
 Generate a Fulgurite from the following text: [Paste Text]."**